vit-rin/vitrin-games-js/README.md

-# VitRin Games JavaScript SDK
+# VIT-RIN Games JavaScript SDK

-This SDK lets developers integrate their game with [VitRin](https://vit-rin.com) which is a digital wallet that collects game scores and rewards players.
+This SDK lets developers integrate their game with [VIT-RIN](https://vit-rin.com) which is a digital wallet that collects game scores and rewards players.

 # Getting Started